 Based on management's review of ASU 2014-08, Reporting Discontinued Operations and Disclosures of Disposals of Components of an Entity, the disposition of our pediatric assets and related liabilities did not qualify for discontinued operations reporting.
-Our results of operations for the three months ended March 31, 2017 and for the period January 1, 2018 through February 16, 2018 include the results of FSC, prior to its February 16, 2018 disposition date.
+Our results of operations for the period January 1, 2018 through February 16, 2018 and for the three and six months ended June 30, 2017 include the results of FSC, prior to its February 16, 2018 disposition date.